 Ambient music flowed from the iPod as I opened the huge doors to my private terrace, which featured my very own infinity pool with direct access to the sea, a huge day bed adorned with pillows and an outdoor tree trunk shower.
 Everything on the island is inspired by the local environment and is crafted to resemble an authentic Cambodian fishing village – even reusing and recycling traditional fishing boats to create the exquisite surroundings.

 The atmosphere on Song Saa is relaxed and informal – true barefoot luxury at its best.
 From the moment we arrived until our departure, shoes were well and truly forgotten about, left in suitcases and abandoned on the doorstep in favour of constant silky sand between the toes.

 Our first evening began with cocktails on the Vista bar terrace (still sans shoes!) overlooking the huge expanse of ocean that surrounds the island.
 As we stood sipping mojitos in the warm breeze, all stresses and worries instantly disappeared as the sun set over the neighboring island of Koh Rong.
 Sunset at Song Saa really is a magical time and lasts about two hours; a beautiful kaleidoscope of pinks and oranges blending into the moonlight.

-Head chef, Neil Wagner, formerly at North Island in the Seychelles, and his exceptional team prepared a culinary feast for us, including tiny octopus canapés, countless bowls filled high with a divine selection of traditional Khmer specialities and dessert served on top of a light box.
+Head chef, Neil Wagner, formerly at North Island in the Seychelles, and his exceptional team prepared a culinary feast for us, including tiny octopus canapés, countless bowls filled high with a divine selection of traditional Khmer specialties and dessert served on top of a light box.